-So, here are some basics for understanding the Bible, and how reading it can help you become “all that you can be,” like the old Army commercial said.
+So, here are some similar basics – for understanding the Bible.
+And how reading it can help you become “all that you can be,” like the old Army commercial said.

 For starters there’s John 6:37, where Jesus made a promise to each of us, for all time: “anyone who comes to me, I will never turn away.”
 That’s a promise we can take to the bank, metaphorically speaking.
-We are “saved,” not by being followers of a particular denomination (no matter how much they may tell you to the contrary), but rather by starting that “walk toward Jesus,” by starting down that road to knowing Him better.
+We are “saved,” not by being followers of a particular denomination.
+(No matter how much some people may say to the contrary.)
+Instead we are “saved” by starting that “walk toward Jesus,” by starting down that road to knowing Him better.

-Unfortunately, many people try to read the Bible like a novel, starting at the very beginning and moving to the end, but then tend to bog down in Leviticus, if they get that far.
+Unfortunately, too many people try to read the Bible like a novel, starting at the very beginning and moving on to the end.
+But then they tend to bog down in Leviticus, if they get that far.

 Jesus may have known that problem would come up, so He did us a favor.
 He boiled down the message of the Bible into two simple sentences; a kind of “Cliff-Note” summary: